jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 > The solution looks for settings files following the pattern *file.ENVIRONMENT.json* (similar to transformation files).
 > Default setting files will be loaded first in case no environment file is found.

 ### appsettings.json
-This file allows configuring system related items (logs, etc).
+This file allows to configure system related items (logs, etc, API urls, etc).

 **Release**